2022-23 season passes

 - It is forbidden to access closed trails, or trails that are being snowed or groomed.
 If you encounter a motorized vehicle (ATV, snow

 groomer), please stop at the edge of the trail.
-Snow grooming operations that require the use of a winch are a real danger.
+Snow grooming operations that require the use of a winch are a real danger to skiers who come into contact with the steel cable.
+The cable is 1000 meters long and difficult to see.
 Winches are marked with a blue flashing light.
 Never enter a trail in the presence of this flashing light.

 - It is prohibited to access the trails which are closed, being covered with snow and/or being groomed.
 Should you cross path with a vehicle (ATV, grooming machine), please remain still alongside the trail.
 Grooming operations require the use of a winch that involves a real danger, the latter being identified by a blue flashing light, and may be used everywhere in the mountain.
 DO NOT ENGAGE IN THOSE TRAILS.